WIPB

 WIPB (channel 49) is a PBS member television station in Muncie, Indiana, United States.
 It is owned by Ball State University alongside NPR member WBST (92.1 FM).
-The two stations share studios at the E. F. Ball Communication Building on the university's campus in northwestern Muncie; WIPB's transmitter is located on County Road 50 in rural southern Delaware County (south of Cowan).
+The two stations share studios at the E. F. Ball Communication Building on the university's campus on North McKinley Avenue in northwestern Muncie; WIPB's transmitter is located on County Road 50 in rural southern Delaware County (south of Cowan).

 History

 UHF channel 49 in Central Indiana

 The UHF channel 49 allocation in Central Indiana was originally occupied by WLBC-TV, which signed on the air on June 14, 1953, as a primary CBS affiliate with secondary affiliations with ABC, NBC and DuMont.
 The station was founded by Don Burton, owner of Muncie radio station WLBC (1340 AM, now WMUN).
 During the late 1950s, the station was also briefly affiliated with the NTA Film Network.
 WLBC-TV dropped CBS programming in the early 1960s, becoming a primary NBC and secondary ABC affiliate.
 Burton expanded the WLBC radio facility on 29th Street in southeast Muncie and constructed a 500 ft tower outside the building.

 Although WLBC served as the NBC and ABC affiliates of record for the Muncie area in the 1960s, the city and surrounding areas received at least Grade B signal coverage from television stations out of Indianapolis, located about 60 mi southwest of Muncie—including NBC affiliate WFBM-TV (channel 6, now ABC affiliate WRTV), and ABC affiliate WLWI-TV (channel 13, now NBC affiliate WTHR)—as well as stations from Dayton, about 80 mi to the east, and Fort Wayne, roughly 75 mi to the north.
-To make matters worse, WLBC-TV was hampered by low viewership as only a small percentage of Central Indiana area television sets were even capable of receiving UHF stations since set manufacturers were not required to equip televisions with UHF tuners until the Federal Communications Commission (FCC) passed the All-Channel Receiver Act in 1961; even then, UHF tuners were not included on all newer sets until 1964 and the retail prices for standalone UHF tuners at the time were high.
+To make matters worse, WLBC-TV was hampered by low viewership as only a small percentage of Central Indiana area television sets were even capable of receiving ultra high frequency (UHF) stations since set manufacturers were not required to equip televisions with UHF tuners until the Federal Communications Commission (FCC) passed the All-Channel Receiver Act in 1961; even then, UHF tuners were not included on all newer sets until 1964 and the retail prices for standalone UHF tuners at the time were high.
 The station eventually started a news department in the 1960s.